-ACT | The App Association represents thousands of small business application developers and connected device companies, located both within Japan and around the globe.
-These companies drive a global app economy worth more than JPY 800 trillion globally1 and are responsible for approximately 570,000 jobs across Japan.2 App Association members leverage the connectivity of smart devices to create innovative solutions that introduce new efficiencies across consumer and enterprise use cases and rely on a predictable and fair approach to platform regulation to grow their businesses and create new jobs; therefore, inquiries into online intermediation platforms are directly relevant to us, and we urge for the careful consideration of our views by DMCH and other policymakers and enforcers.
+ACT | The App Association represents thousands of small business application developers and connected device companies, located both within COMESA and around the globe.
+These companies drive a global app economy worth more than US \$1.8 trillion globally and are responsible for millions of jobs.2 App Association members leverage the connectivity of smart devices to create innovative solutions that introduce new efficiencies across consumer and enterprise use cases and rely on a predictable and fair approach to platform regulation to grow their businesses and create new jobs; therefore, inquiries into online intermediation platforms are directly relevant to us, and we urge for the careful consideration of our views by CCC and other policymakers and enforcers.

-Generally, the App Association encourages DMCH to avoid developing industry- or sector-specific guidance or enforcement.
+Generally, the App Association encourages CCC to avoid developing industry- or sector-specific guidance or enforcement.
 There would be substantial risks and unintended consequences associated with disparate treatment among industries if policymakers were to carve out exemptions or specifically target certain sectors of the economy.
 A flexible, industry-agnostic approach to competition policy and enforcement is far superior in addressing unique and challenging use cases, promotes a harmonized and predictable legal and business environment, and will be more able to keep pace with changes to the marketplace brought on by technological advancements that cannot be anticipated.
 The app economy, and the concept of a "digital platform" and "digital market," is constantly changing as new services and products are introduced to the public.
 Differences in terminology between how phrases are used in commerce and how phrases are used in static industry-specific guidance will inevitably diverge, leading to an inconsistent application of antitrust law.

-1 https://actonline.org/global-appcon22-competition-and-privacy/.
+2 https://actonline.org/global-appcon22-competition-and-privacy/.